 Through the Long Term Energy Efficiency Agreement (MJA-3), the government agreed with educational institutions to achieve a 30% energy efficiency improvement in the period 2005-2020.
 The EUR has committed to this agreement.
 The Energy Efficiency Plan (EEP) describes the activities that will be undertaken to achieve the energy reduction.
 In 2016 the EEP 2017-2020 was drafted (see download).
 This is the last EEP in the MJA-3 period and it provides for a 10% improvement in energy efficiency.
 A major contribution to the energy efficiency improvements for the coming years are due to the systems for thermal storage (ATES systems).
 Such installations cool down buildings much more efficiently.
 But the new energy efficient buildings which are to be build will also contribute greatly to the energy efficiency.
 One example of these new energy efficient buildings is the energy neutral sports building, of which the construction will start in 2019.

 In 2017 the EUR consumed 42,001 GJ of heat from the district heating system, 16,207 MWh of electricity and 89,200 m3 of water.
 The electricity has slightly increased in 2017 compared to 2016; this is due to the increase in functional surface area.
 The consumption of water also increased because the number of students increased.
 In contrast to electricity and water, less heat was consumed in 2017 compared to 2016.
 This is because 2017 was slightly warmer than 2016, so less heat was needed.

 The EUR’s energy annual report provides more detailed information on energy consumption.
-You can find some figures about consumption between 2006 and 2017 in the graphs below.
+The report for 2017 can be downloaded below (in Dutch only).